the1lab/1lab/src/Cat/Diagram/Product.lagda.md

 has-products : Type _
 has-products = ∀ a b → Product a b

-module BinaryProducts (all-products : has-products) where
+module Binary-products (all-products : has-products) where

   module product {a} {b} = Product (all-products a b)